(Last Updated on April 17, 2021)

 - Original Plan: Math-U-See (MUS) Delta & Epsilon – We’ve been loving MUS but this year my 4th grader lost patience with MUS Delta’s mastery approach to long division (and I think I burnt him out with too many worksheets and not enough fun math) so he’s been using Kahn Academy almost exclusively since about November.
 This is ok for now but he’s lacking written math practice so eventually I’ll need to work MUS and other supplements back into the mix.
 Ugh.
 I was secretly hoping I could just go on MUS auto-pilot but I think this area will need more intentionality.

 - Original Plan: Daily silent reading – I know I listed our silent reading on the good list but I did want to mention an issue we had with it earlier this year.
 I assumed because my kids love reading they’d somehow naturally gravitate towards good, quality books without me picking for them… unfortunately, not so much.
-When I leave it completely up to them they pick all Minecraft and Garfield books. 🙄 These are ok sometimes but I’ve had to be more intentional than I thought about finding good books.
+When I leave it completely up to them they pick mostly Minecraft and Garfield books. 🙄 These are ok sometimes but I’ve had to be more intentional than I thought about finding good books.

 - Original Plan: Jr. Analytical Grammar (AG) – Jr. AG worked well to a point but we hit a wall – a big, 10 ft. thick, brick wall – halfway through (Unit #7 to be exact).
 I actually contacted the company and explained our situation.
 They advised me to hold off and just put it on the shelf for a while.
 (I had a great customer service experience with them, by the way).